- What is it?

 You may be asked to keep a diary of your urinary patterns for at least three days and up to a week.
 In the bladder diary, you record what, when and how much liquid you drink; how many times you urinate and how much; how many leaks you have; whether you felt an urgency to urinate; and what you were doing at the time you experienced a leak.

 Your health care professional may also perform some tests, depending on the type and suspected causes of your incontinence, including:

 Urinalysis, in which you will provide a sample of your urine that will be analyzed for the evidence of blood, infection, urinary stones and other abnormalities that can cause leakage.

 Post-void residual (PVR) measurement test that is performed to see how much urine remains in your bladder after urination.
 In this test, you drink fluids and urinate into a measuring pan.
 Then, your health care professional drains the remaining urine in your bladder for measurement by inserting a small, pliable tube, called a catheter, through the urethra into the bladder.
-Alternatively, your health care professional measures the urine remaining in the bladder by using pelvic ultrasound, in which a machine directs sound waves at the bladder and produces shadowy images from which the amount of urine in the bladder can be determined.
+Alternatively, your health care professional measures the urine remaining in the bladder by using bladder ultrasound, in which a machine directs sound waves at the bladder and produces shadowy images from which the amount of urine in the bladder can be determined.
 Your health care professional can explain what your PVR readings mean.

 Blood tests to check levels of substances in the blood that might be related to disorders or diseases that may cause incontinence.